Wei Ya and Li Jiaqi: Most Famous KOLs Driving Chinese Live E-commerce Viral

-The giant potential of live e-commerce in China is not only the chance for normal people like Li Jiaqi and Wei Ya to get the great success, but also an opportunity for brands both in China and overseas to take a lead over competitors.
+The giant potential of live e-commerce in China is not only the chance for normal people like Li Jiaqi and Wei Ya to get great success but also an opportunity for brands both in China and overseas to take a lead over competitors.

-Whether it’s about social e-commerce, branding in China or other services, and no matter what is your budgets, we can always work out a cost-efficient strategy for your successful business in China.
+Whether it’s about social e-commerce, branding in China, or other services, and no matter what is your budget, we can always work out a cost-efficient strategy for your successful business in China.

 Discussion about this post on linkedin